SandroLelis/Cyclistic_project/README.md

 from `voltaic-mantra-364014.Cyclistic_project.customers`
 where member_casual = "member"`

-**2. Second, the data contained the start destination and end destination by  using date and starting-time and end-time, i used datetime_diff() function to calculate time difference during hich travel.
+**2. Second, the data contained the start destination and end destination by  using date and starting-time and end-time, i used datetime_diff() function to calculate time difference during each travel.
 Then averange the time travel in minutes.**

 _Averange  is 73 minutes for casual clients, and 21 minutes for members clients._